 You'll be able to select from 3 crust settings to make the crust as dark and crunchy as you want.
 The large viewing window will let you observe the progress.
 When the appliance is accidentally unplugged or switched off, the model will continue baking from where it's stopped in its programme whenever power is restored.

 The Russell Hobbs 23620 is probably the most well-thought-out bread maker we've looked at.
 The model is definitely more attractive than anything within its price range.
 There's enough here to satisfy experienced cooks.
 But it is also accessible for beginners.

 12 pre-set programmes: Basic, French, Whole-wheat, Cake, Sweet, Dough, Jam, Sandwich, Gluten-Free, Fastbake I, Fastbake II, Speciality

 13-hour delay timer, 3 crust options, 7-minute power cut-off memory function, Automatic keep-warm function for 1 hour, Dishwasher safe non-stick pan and kneading blades, Large viewing window, LCD screen, Non-slip feet

 A dozen of pre-set programmes will allow you to bake not just a number of different types of bread but also the most delicious cakes and jams.
-The 13-hour delay timer will allow you to enjoy a freshly baked loaf of bread first thing in the morning.
+The 13-hour delay timer allows you to enjoy a freshly baked loaf of bread first thing in the morning.
 The air vents help the dough rise.
-The LCD display is easy to read.
+The LCD screen is easy to read.

-The appliance will prove to be a good choice for the types of customers who are looking to get the most of a machine like that without overpaying for a number of gimmicky features.
+The appliance will prove to be a good choice for customers who are looking to get the most of a machine like that without overpaying for a number of gimmicky features.
 Plus, the model includes a number of interesting recipes for you to play with.